 Dial in your value proposition.
 It is one of the hardest things to do and one of the biggest things that would give you value, but not necessarily.
 The subtleties between one and another will not be recognised by early investors.
 You would be better to go for milestones.
 Bench-top proof of concepts, any sort of clinical indication or evidence, IP filings, or clarification of regulatory path are the big early valuation milestones.
 But don’t forget the heavy lifting on dialing in and validating your value proposition.

-Understand your clinical outcomes before you jumping into product development.
-Top of Form
+Understand your clinical outcomes before you jump into product development.

 Really understand what your clinical outcome is and what you are expecting clinically out of your product.
 It’s actually something of the clinical trial that can drive a clinical decision.

 Clinically better is not always a winning proposition.
 Usually technical investors who invest in inventors underestimate how hard it is to drive something into the market, or how much better it has to be than the incumbent product in order to break into the market.
 Sometimes they can be blinded by their love of the technology solution.
 They get delusional about how much better it is and how much practical difference that will make to the life of a nurse.
 Three decimal places isn’t going to help anyone.
 Bear in mind that the value proposition that wins in the market is typically the one that delivers about the same outcome, but cheaper.

 Don’t set a ridiculously short timeline to get to a full traversal of the product development lifecycle.
 Instead pick a shorter, more immediate, higher value increment, and still expect that there will be spins and iterations beyond that.
 Rather than trying to look all the way to the end, think: “Hey, what do we do in the next half year to make us more valuable?”
 Just lose sight for a moment (or at least let your eyes blur) on when that device might actually hit production.